-It is important that consumers are clear that Yoga Alliance® – Australia, International, Canada, Italia, UK and U.S are membership organisations that maintain a self-regulated independent Registry of yoga teachers whose training and teaching experience meets their minimum standards.
+It is important that consumers are clear that the most significant yoga organisations -Yoga Alliance® (International/Australia/Italia/New Zealand), Canada, Italia, UK and U.S, are membership organisations that maintain a self-regulated independent Registry of yoga teachers whose training and teaching experience meets their minimum standards.

 The Registry of each Alliance acts to protect the public by highlighting appropriately qualified individuals who have received an approved level of training and experience.
 The registry therefore presents a source of information on suitably qualified individuals for those seeking advice on yoga or offering employment in the field of yoga anywhere in the world.
 Members of the Yoga Alliance Registry are issued a certificate of membership confirming their status as a RYT (Registered Yoga Teacher) or RYS (Registered Yoga School) for a set duration of time, at which the candidate must renew.